An Important Tool for

-A Mental Health Advance Directive (MHAD) is a document that is created by a person to state their wishes and preferences in case he or she is experiencing a mental health crisis and is unable to make decisions.
-The MHAD becomes a legal document to guide care when the person’s attending physician and a second doctor, not directly involved in the person’s care, certify in writing that the person is incapable of making informed decisions about his/her mental health treatment.
-A Mental Health Advance Directive may be written in any form and as long as it is signed by the individual, it is valid until the person changes or revokes it.
-The MHAD form that we provide here represents the combined work of many mental health professionals, consumers and family members to develop a friendly and comprehensive document.
+A Mental Health Advance Directive (MHAD) is a legal document that allows a person with a mental illness to state their wishes and preferences in advance of a mental health crisis.
+MHAD guides care when a person’s attending physician and a second doctor who is not directly involved in the the patient’s care, certify that someone is incapable of making informed decisions about their mental health treatment.
+A Mental Health Advance Directive may be written in any form.
+As long as it is signed by the individual, it will remain valid until the individual changes or revokes it.
+The MHAD form that the Mental Health Association of Maryland provides represents the combined work of many mental health professionals, consumers, and family members to develop a friendly and comprehensive document.
 Anyone is welcome to use this MHAD or to revise it so that it best supports the person who wishes to have a MHAD.

-Beyond its use as a legal tool in an emergency, a MHAD has many other benefits to empower a person with mental illness and to enhance communication between people and their support or treatment networks.
-MHAD’s support person-centered care, enhance steps to recovery and assist in times of crises.
+Beyond its use as a legal tool in an emergency, a MHAD has many other benefits that empower a person with mental illness and enhance communication between individuals and their support or treatment networks.
+MHAD’s support person-centered care, enhance steps to recovery, and assist in times of crises.

 - Specific instructions regarding treatment

 - Preferred hospitals and service providers

 - Person to make health decisions and people with whom information may be shared